 •Two letters of recommendation, at least one from college faculty

-•A personal interview which will be scheduled on the LCCC campus in March 2018.
+•Finalists will be invited to an interview on the LCCC campus in March 2018.

 For more information:

 ALL Federal income tax returns should be sent directly to the Office of Financial Aid at Bucknell University, 621 Saint George Street, Lewisburg, PA 17837.
 The Student applying for the BCCS Summer program needs to attach a short note to the tax documents identifying themselves with Name, their social security number, and their Community College (LCCC).
 The heading for the note should read: "BCCS Summer 2018".
 Do "not" email the documents.
 (Email is too corruptible.)
 It should be sent by a trusted postal service of the students' chosing.

 Through funding provided by the National Science Foundation, East Stroudsburg University is able to provide scholarship money to students planning to study science and who are transferring to ESU from a community college.
 For more information please see: http://www.esu.edu/students/enrollment_services/financial_aid/scholarships/clear_path.cfm.

 The Morris K. Udall Foundation offers merit based scholarships for tuition, room and board, books and supplies for college sophomores and juniors who plan to pursue a course of study leading to a public services career that will allow them to make significant contributions to the shaping of environmental issues, tribal public policy, or tribal health care issues.
 For a complete listing of eligibility requirements and the application process see http://www.udall.gov/.
 Interested applicants should contact Ginny Mihalik, LCCC Transfer Counselor and Udall Foundation Scholarship Faculty Representative to learn how to access the online application as soon as possible.
 Internal Application Deadline: February, 2018.

 The 2018 Jack Kent Cooke Undergraduate Transfer Scholarship - the 2018 application has closed.